8 Marketing Lessons From Theresa May’s Campaign

-Psychologically people hate uncertainty and so voters might seek strong and stable leaders to manage instability and uncertainty.
-However, the strong and stable message was purely an emotional appeal to calm and orderliness, while the ‘coalition of chaos’ aimed to create fear of a Labour government.
+Psychologically people hate uncertainty.
+Voters might seek strong and stable leaders to manage instability and uncertainty.
+However, the strong and stable message was purely an emotional appeal to calm and orderliness.
+While the ‘coalition of chaos’ aimed to create fear of a Labour government.

-“If I lose just six seats I will lose this election and Jeremy Corbyn will be sitting down to negotiate with Europe.” – Theresa May, 20th May 2017
+“If I lose just six seats I will lose this election.
+Jeremy Corbyn will be sitting down to negotiate with Europe.” – Theresa May, 20th May 2017

 The Conservative’s slogans therefore lacked a rational element.
 They were further undermined by May’s behaviour including her U-turn on their social care policy and her refusal to take part in live TV debates with other leaders.
 In addition, May communicated her messages in an almost robotic way and so struggled to demonstrate emotional intelligence.
 This resulted in May being referred to as the “Maybot” in the media.